 Danish Soil Parnership (DSP) is an initiative taken by the five regional councils of Denmark in dialogue with the industry and the research institutions.
-The aim of the partnership is to aid companies developing green solutions, while at the same time dealing the the challenges of contaminated soils.
-Combined, the five regions is the biggest actor on the Danish market for remediation technology.
+The aim of the partnership is to help companies develop green solutions, while at the same time dealing with the challenges of contaminated soils.
+Combined, the five regions are the biggest actor on the Danish market for remediation technology.

 The DSP strategy can be seen here: Download file.

 DSP's board consists of:

 - Christian Bruhn Rieper (chairman), Deputy Director, Center for Regional Development

 - Jytte Gad Lauridsen, Deputy Director, Center for Regional Development, The Central Denmark Region

 - Kenn Bloch Mortesen, Deputy Director, Center for Regional Development, Region of Northern Denmark

 - Mette Christensen, Deputy Director, Center for Regional Development, Region of Southern Denmark

 - Jan Hus Vestergaard, Environmental Manager, Region Zealand